riatelab/geoviz_R/README.md

 <h3 style="color: #38896F; text-align: center;">
   geoviz is an <span style="font-weight: bold; background-color: #38896F; color: white">R package</span> for thematic mapping.
 As its name suggests, it's an implementation of the
-  <a href="https://github.com/riatelab/geoviz">geoviz javascript library</a>, itself based on the
+  <a href="https://github.com/riatelab/geoviz">geoviz JavaScript library</a>, itself based on the
   <a href="https://d3js.org/">d3.js</a> ecosystem ported by Mike Bostock.
   Like the original javascript library, the package can be used to create a wide range of <span style="font-weight: bold; background-color: #38896F; color: white">interactive</span>, <span style="font-weight: bold; background-color: #38896F; color: white">zoomable</span> vector maps, taking advantage of d3's many features: proportional symbols, pictograms, typologies, choropleth maps, spikes, tiles, Dorling cartograms, etc.